biching/serial_port_data_plotting_comparator/README.md

 Then package the application with the following command in the root directory:

-> pyinstaller --name="SerialPlot" --windowed --icon chicken.icns  main.py
+> pyinstaller --name="Serial Plotter" --windowed --icon icon.icns  main.py

 You can find the packaged application in the dist folder.